yasint23/My_Devops/hands-on/ECR/ecr-02-elastic-container-registry-with-docker-and-jenkins/ECR_2.md

 - delete images and repositories on ECR from the AWS CLI.

-## Outline

-- Part 1 - Launching a Jenkins Server Configured for ECR Management

-- Part 2 - Prepare the Image Repository on ECR and Project Repository on GitHub with Webhook

-- Part 3 - Creating Jenkins Pipeline for the Project with GitHub Webhook

-- Part 4 - Cleaning up the Image Repository on AWS ECR

 ## Part 1 - Launching a Jenkins Server Configured for ECR Management

+- To connect jenkins server
+'sudo cat /var/lib/jenkins/secrets/initialAdminPassword'

 - Add token to the github.
 So, go to your github Account Profile  on right of the top >>>> Settings>>>>Developer Settings>>>>>>>>Personal access tokens >>>>>> Generate new token.